dsakurai/caddy-acme/README.md

 Tested with Caddy's official Docker image, version 2.10.0.

+TODO
+---

+Redirecting HTTP to HTTPS seems not to be handled automatically.

 ---

 This project is intended for development use, since the Caddy's internal ACME is often used for that purpose.